-The wrinkled land of Arizona is a hiker’s paradise.
-The Grand Canyon State’s varied landscapes, not to mention the great canyon itself, are crisscrossed with hundreds of well-maintained and well-used trails of various lengths and difficulties.
-Whether you’re looking for an easy walk in the desert or a multiday expedition deep into the canyon’s depths, the five hikes listed below are among the best of the best.
+The Grand Canyon State’s varied landscapes, not to mention the great canyon itself, are a hiker’s paradise, crisscrossed with hundreds of well-maintained and well-used trails of various lengths and difficulties.
+From an easy walk in the desert to a multiday expedition deep into the canyon’s depths, the hikes listed below are among the best of the best.

 man walking along a trail in Arizona